tuarua/Apple-Signin-ANE/README.md

 N.B.
 You must use a Mac to build an iOS app using this ANE.
 Windows is NOT supported.

-From the command line cd into /example-mobile and run:
+From Terminal cd into /example-mobile and run:

 ```shell
 bash get_ios_dependencies.sh